Cells in the CNS

 The brain makes up only 1-2% of body mass but gets about 15% of the cardiac output, 20% of the total body oxygen consumption and 25% of total body glucose utilisation.
 The brain does not store glucose in any form as do other organs and is incapable of anaerobic metabolism.
 It is a very vascular organ.
 It needs to be as metabolism in the brain is high especially in the grey matter.
 The highest demand per volume is in the occipital cortex.
 The work of maintaining the excitability of cells which requires the movement of ions across cell membranes demands the manufacture of large quantities of ATP.
 It is not just the neurones but also the astrocytes that require a steady supply of blood flow.
 Astrocytes perform vital important functions such as maintaining extracellular K+ homeostasis and ensuring the rapid reuptake of neurotransmitters released by neurons.

 Cerebral perfusion studies looking at local flow have shown that changes of 100% to 150% of flow can occur within seconds of increased neuronal activity for instance in the contralateral primary motor cortex on asking a subject to clench a fist.
 It has also been seen that sudden rises in systemic BP are compensated for by increased sympathetic tone constricting the large and medium sized arteries to protect the distal circulation.
+Autoregulation of cerebral blood flow is the ability of the brain to maintain relatively constant blood flow despite changes in perfusion pressure.
+Autoregulation is well developed in the brain, likely due to the need for a constant blood supply.

 The metabolic demand is so high that about 90% of normal brain consumption of ATP is required to maintain ion gradients and transmit electrical impulses comes from the oxidative breakdown of glucose.
 Molecules such as ketone bodies may be metabolised in severe starvation and lactate can also be metabolised.
 Neuronal cells have a very nigh metabolic rate and glycogen storage is poor.
 Anaerobic metabolism is not possible to any real extent.
 Glucose and oxygen supply must be continuous to match the high metabolic rate.